What is Asian Studies?

 As UH-Manoa’s fulcrum for scholarship and teaching about Asia, the Asian Studies Program strives to create an environment in which rigorous, critical, and collaborative scholarship about Asia can thrive.
 Its mandate is to promote teaching, research, and community-based outreach programs about Asia.
 It is distinguished by its long-standing dedication to broadening the traditional scope of Asian Studies.

 The UH-Manoa Asian Studies Program is recognized as one of the best and most comprehensive in terms of the large number of Asianists across the disciplines, providing unparalleled range and depth to study about the region.
 The program offers BA and MA degrees as well as certificate programs at the graduate level in six areas of Asia.
-It is home to a cohort of ten full-time faculty and eleven affiliates with Asian-focused research Centers who teach more than sixty courses on East, Southeast and South Asia.
+It is home to a cohort of regular and affiliate faculty in Asian-focused research centers who teach courses on East, Southeast and South Asia.
 These course offerings are complemented by the expertise of the more than 260 regular faculty who teach some 600 Asia-related courses in departments across the Manoa campus.
 Their courses can be incorporated into an Asian Studies degree, allowing students an unusual degree of flexibility in designing a plan of study suited to their individual interests and goals.
 As a result, in Asian Studies, students may pursue area, thematic, and issue-specific studies across a wide range of disciplines.